DorothyHANX/Programming-Homework/README.md

 **The Academy of Motion Pictures remains overwhelmingly male and white - but there has been some change since #OscarsSoWhite started trending eight years ago.
 The BBC speaks to some Hollywood insiders and this year's Oscar nominees about the steps that have been taken - and the road still ahead.**

-With nominees like Everything Everywhere All at Once and Black Panther: Wakanda Forever, this year's Academy Awards will highlight the stellar work of diverse casts, directors and crews.
+With nominees like `Everything Everywhere All at Once` and `Black Panther: Wakanda Forever`, this year's Academy Awards will highlight the stellar work of diverse casts, directors and crews.
 But in 2015, the picture looked bleak.

 That is when the hashtag `#OscarsSoWhite` - started by activist and writer April Reign - began to trend, highlighting the fact that out of 20 actors nominated that year, none were people of colour.